jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Here’s how it worked.
 Today's insurance industry is entirely based in the Industrial Age.
 So after an accident, drivers are expected to exchange information.
 Because they're (understandably) frazzled they often don’t.
 Adjusters have to search for each other—literally calling around or hoping someone calls you.
 Delays pile up like crazy; causing most of the maddening DING-DING-DING-DING-DING-DING-DING-DING.

-Like Uber uses online maps, mine let adjusters post an accident on a google map.
+Like Uber uses online maps, my app let adjusters post an accident on a google map.
 Since every accident shares GPS coordinates, all adjusters, regardless of what drivers do, can find and email each other.
 It’s minimal cost was paid for by rental car companies and repair shops who loved the ability to communicate with adjusters online instead of waiting on hold.

 That's how simple it is to foster frontline collaboration and save hundreds of millions of dollars and millions of hours of productivity.
-That's how much the Internet Age is already here, but the Matrix of the Industrial Age keeps it from people's eyes, when workers saw it during testing my app's majic instantly made them smile for solving frontline pain.
+That's how much the Internet Age is already here, but the Matrix of the Industrial Age keeps it from people's eyes.
+To wake them up, all i had to do was show my app's majic; they instantly smiled.

-The best part thought was something much better.
+The best part was something much better.
 With digital collaboration we can start getting great information on our economy.
-For example, with my small little app, for the first time, we’d have a database of the exact location and causes of car accidents.
+For example, with my small little app, for the first time, we’d have a database of the exact location and causes of car crashes.
 Thereafter we could cross reference with weather, traffic, demographics, and many other databases.
 We’d finally learn why car accidents happen, and start to fight back.

-A database of accident locations and causes doesn’t exist today.
+A database of crash locations and causes doesn’t exist today.
 Government regulators don't care about it.
 Insurance company managers don't care about it.
 Extras tell themselves "they" are solving their problems.
-So, when tires are faulty, intersections jam up too much, pot holes get too big, or anything else repeatedly causes accidents, we don’t even know.
+So, when tires are faulty, intersections jam up too much, pot holes get too big, or anything else repeatedly causes crashes, we don’t even know.

 My little app was a happy upgrade in the game of civilization; but not good enough.
 Or more likely, too good.
 My biggest problem was I messed with a lever of power.
 Now because of Techvolution, I can depend on player gods to help me fight back.